berekvolgyipeter/cyfrin-audits/README.md

 Each folder is a project that has been audited.

 The `external-references` is a collection of useful external repositiories which have reference implementations for
+- Audit report templates
+- Security checklists
+- Smart Contract exploits
 - DeFi protocols
-- Smart Contract exploits
-- Security checklists
 - Weird ERC20 tokens